10xcodecamp/regex/README.md

 Write regex that validates an email given the following criteria.

--  The email address must begin with at least 1 “word” character (front of local-part)
+-  The email address must begin with at least 1 letter, number, or underscore (front of local-part)
 -  Followed by 0 or more of any character (back of local-part)
 -  Followed by the @ symbol
 -  Followed by 1 letter or number (front of domain name)
 -  Followed by 1 or more letters, numbers, underscores, or dashes (back of domain name)
 -  Followed by a period
 -  Followed by 2 or more letters (top level domain)
--  And the regex is case insensitive

 ###### PASS